Ukraine and Seaway pipeline drive gas prices down and oil up (Part 4 of 4)

 The WTI-Brent spread traded narrower last week

-The spread between WTI and Brent crudes closed at $5.59 per barrel on April 4, compared to the spread of $6.34 per barrel for the week ended March 28, 2014.
+The spread between WTI and Brent crudes closed at $7.57 per barrel on March 21, compared to the spread of $9.53 per barrel for the week ended March 14, 2014.
 Markets may have bet that the spread would close, as Enterprise Products Partners (EPD) said it would more than double the capacity of its Seaway pipeline in mid-2014.
 The Seaway pipeline currently brings crude oil from the inland U.S. oil hub of Cushing, Oklahoma, to the Gulf Coast.
 The increased transportation capacity from inland U.S. crude production regions to demand centers (such as refineries on the Gulf Coast) is bullish for WTI crude oil prices.
 The expanded pipeline is reported to be able to move more than 850,000 barrels per day of crude oil.
-Plus, the U.S. Energy Information Administration reported that stocks at the inland U.S. crude hub of Cushing continued to decrease, which also could indicate that U.S. crude produced inland is having an easier time getting to demand centers such as refineries, which would bring WTI and Brent prices closer together.

 The EIA expects a wider average spread